praisanen/snow_ssp/files_for_NorESM_or_CESM/README.md

-This directory contains files that may be used for testing the effect of non-spherical snow grains in the surface albedo calculation in either the Norwegian Earth System Model (NorESM) or in the Community Earth System Model (CESM), or in principle, any ither model employing the SNICAR scheme for snow on land and the CICE4 sea ice model.
+This directory contains files that may be used for testing the effect of non-spherical snow grains in the surface albedo calculation in either the Norwegian Earth System Model (NorESM) or in the Community Earth System Model (CESM), or in principle, any other model employing the SNICAR scheme for snow on land and the CICE4 sea ice model.

 The optical properties of non-spherical snow grains are based on the